-The over-the-shoulder StringSling® hangs your bow at your side, with the grip level with your bow hand.
+The over-the-shoulder StringSling® hangs your bow at your side, with the grip near your bow hand.
 With a slight wrist movement the bow is ready for action.
-No need to make all the problematic movements at each end of the bow to remove ordinary bow slings.
+No need to make all the problematic movements at each end of the bow to remove other bow slings.

 The StringSling® also quickly transforms from holding your bow at arm's length, to a very secure back sling that will keep your bow out of the way when you're not hunting.
 I ride a mountain bike in and out and use a StringSling® in the secured function while I'm peddling.

 The bow balances over my backpack secured by the StringSling®.
 When I reach my hunting area it just takes a few seconds to reconnect the sling ends to the string hook for ready-position carry.
 I consider it an absolutely essential part of my bow hunting gear.

 Watch the video to see how the StringSling® works.

 You can add a StringSling® to your hunting gear at a reduced price here, with free shipping.
 Lifetime Guarantee!
 Made in USA.
 (Contact Us below for shipping cost to other areas.
 We'll cover part of it.)
 Select the discount buttons for more than one StringSling®.

 ASAT (All Season All Terrain) is our favorite camo pattern.
 The designs are made more to fool animals than to impress the human eye.
 The light background of the ASAT pattern causes the animal to look past the hunter, rather than to think he is part of a tree or bush.